 7 I purchased male slaves and female slaves; I had slaves born in my palace.
 I also had large herds and flocks of livestock, much more than any king who ruled before me in Jerusalem.
 8 I also accumulated for myself silver and gold, the treasures of kings and provinces.
-I got male and female singers for myself, and delights from the children of mankind, concubines and wives.[1]Modern versions interpret the last part of this verse in different ways: everything that pleases people, concubines and everything that pleases men, etc.
+I got male and female singers for myself-the delights of the children of humanity-and many concubines. ^[1], , etc.

+2:8^[1]Modern versions interpret the last part of this verse in different ways: everything that pleases people concubines and everything that pleases men much more than any king